-Action 4.7.1.1: a) Establish a Working Grostrategy.
-(This Working Group to consider oup to b) develop a communication, awareness and education ractions identified in Appendix 3).
-Responsible Party a) Department of Environmental Affairs (Oceans and Coasts) through the Steering Committee b) Working Group Collaborators a) None b) Relevant conservation authorities, captive and rehabilitation centres, non-governmental organisations Timeline a) Within one year of the establishment of the Steering Committee b) Within the timeframe of the Biodiversity management Plan Resources Needed Funding, time Indicator a) established Working Group b) a Communication, Awareness and Education Strategy Document
+Action 4.7.1.1: a) Establish a Working Group to b) develop a communication, awareness and education strategy.
+(This Working Group to consider actions identified in Appendix 3).
+Responsible Party a) Department of Environmental Affairs (Oceans and Coasts) through the Steering Committee b) Working Group Collaborators a) None b) Relevant conservation authorities, captive and rehabilitation centres, non-governmental organisations Timeline a) Within one year of the establishment of the Steering Committee b) Within the timeframe of the Biodiversity management Plan Resources Needed Funding, time Indicator a) established Working Group b) a Communication, Awareness and Education Ϋ́, Strategy Document